Poğaça with feta cheese (Turkish breakfast pastry)

 There are many ways to shape a pogaca.
 This is how I do it.

-First, I divide the dough into equally sized pieces.
-I then roll these out into little circles, which don’t have to be perfect., before placing the filling in the middle before folding it over itself and sealing as best as I can.
+First, I divide the dough into dough balls of equal size.
+I then roll out each dough ball into little circles.
+These don’t have to be perfect.
+Finally, I place the filling in the middle before folding it over itself and sealing as best as I can.

 Personally, I like to add a shape to the edges.
 This is completely optional.